 Here's where you can get tested for COVID-19 in Ottawa and eastern Ontario today

-OTTAWA -- COVID-19 testing centres are open across Ottawa and eastern Ontario today if you are seeking a test for novel coronavirus.
+Four COVID-19 testing centres will be open in Ottawa today for residents to get a test for novel coronavirus, while testing locations are also open across eastern Ontario.

 COVID-19 testing centres across eastern Ontario